Elic05/Natural-world/README.md

 # How?
 τὰ φυσικὰ is a Generative Art NTF collection of trees inspired to fractals, each art is unique and unpredictable.
-The collection is developed in Processing thought the implementation random variables, each piece presents the union of 4 different components: tree branches (direction, height, length) leaves colours (hue) watercolour hand painted background - with different shapes (chosen from an array of images) seed (chosen from and array of png images created in photoshop) The amount of watercolour backgrounds will increase in time, we will always create new images.
-A number of 1018 will be created.
+The collection is developed in Processing thought the implementation random variables composing the elemenths of each art piece.

 ```
 void branch(float len) {